BDX-town/Mangane/docs/architecture/CURRENT_STATE.md

 ## 4. Current versus target

-The current inherited application is the compatibility base.
-The Phosphor dependency and semantic registry are now a bounded Phase 2 foundation, but broad Phosphor presentation migration remains a target.
-Framework7, local-first canonical storage, hybrid search, local intelligence, composer context, and interpolation are accepted targets and must not be described as current implementation.
+The inherited application remains the compatibility base.
+Phase 2's design foundation and Phase 3's flagged Framework7 shell are current, but broad presentation migration remains a target.
+Phase 4's PWA hardening and Phase 5's account-scoped canonical-store foundation are current.
+Durable synchronization, feed-neutral application boundaries, Home/For You separation, Custom Feeds, hybrid search, local intelligence, composer context, and interpolation remain accepted targets and must not be described as current implementation.

 Existing functionality must not be removed merely because it is absent from target documents.
 Removal requires inventory, compatibility analysis, migration, rollback and an architectural decision.